A. T. Eaddy Memorial Award

 Awarded to a full-time student with financial need.

 Alexander and Shatirah Rhodes Memorial Award

 Awarded to any descendant of Alexander and Shatirah Rhodes who is a full-time student at Morris College.
 Student must maintain a minimum “C” average in any area of study.
 Established by the Alexander and Shatirah Rhodes Family Reunion Committee.

-Presented in memory of Lester T. Corley, former Advisor of Xi Epsilon Chapter of Alpha Phi Alpha Fraternity, Inc., to an upperclass student who exemplifies strong leadership skills, outstanding service to the college and community and sound intellectual ability.
-The student must have a 2.5 grade point average or above.
+Awarded in memory of Lester T. Corley, former Advisor of Xi Epsilon Chapter of Alpha Phi Alpha Fraternity, Inc., to an upper-class student who exemplifies strong leadership skills, outstanding service to the college and community and sound intellectual ability.
+The student must have a 2.5 Grade Point Average or above.
 This scholarship is earmarked for books and supplies.
-Donated by Mrs. Myrna Juanita Corley and son Todd.
+Donated by Mrs. Myrna Juanita Corley and son, Todd.